Vasqq/linkedup-reliability-engine/README.md

 Where to check:

-Coston2 Testnet Explorer: Track reputation updates at Coston2 Explorer
+Coston2 Testnet Explorer: Track reliability updates at Coston2 Explorer

-# CHANGE THIS WITH FINAL CONTRACT DEPLOYMENT!
-Contract Address: 0x0262E78BF047C1100b1686bec7629a1f808f4F1C
+Contract Address: 0x79e8066bB6638ADb91A2eCC8b6C7419102FD43a5

-Transaction logs will reflect users' check-ins and the associated reputation updates processed by the Reliability Engine.
+Transaction logs will reflect users' check-ins and the associated reliability updates processed by the Reliability Engine.

 Note: Full control and execution of the Reliability Engine scripts remain internal for demonstration and validation purposes.